rigwild/anons-s2-secret-nft/README.md

 ## Reuse this project for your NFT collection

 This project is open source.
-You can reuse it for your project! ✌
+You can reuse it for your own project! ✌

 The only requirements are: